About the Collection

 History of the Collection

 For 125 years, the Government Art Collection has been acquiring and displaying artworks that showcase British creativity and culture.
-From our humble beginnings in 1899 as a cost-effective way to decorate government rooms, we've grown into a diverse and dynamic collection that represents the UK at home and abroad.
+From our humble beginnings in 1899, we've grown into a dynamic collection that represents the UK at home and abroad.

 A yellow neon sign that says AN ANSWER IS EXPECTED